-Ma (Cederbom et al., 2011) was greater in the east (0.3-0.5 km) than the west (0.5-1.5 km, Baran et al., 2014).
-These first-order orogen-parallel variations in foreland basin fill and erosion may be related to the degree of slab attachment, with full attachment in the Central Alps lengthening the flexural response of the foreland to slab loading, whereas complete slab detachment and delamination in the east after 25-20 Ma (Handy et al., 2015) favored a very rapid decrease in basin depth (Genser et al., 2007).
-This period at 23 Ma coincided with the aforementioned onset of rapid exhumation in the Tauern Window (Fügenschuh et al., 1997) and eastward escape of the Eastern Alps into the Pannonian Basin in the upper plate of the retreating Carpathians (Ratschbacher et al., 1991; Scharf et al., 2013).
+An intriguing aspect of Adriatic indentation and Alpine slab detachment is their potential effects on the foreland and hinterland basins of the Alps.
+The 25-10 Ma time window for slab detachment brackets the time when thrusting in the eastern Molasse Basin stopped advancing (21-22 Ma) and 75 changed from in-sequence to out-of-sequence (wedge-top) mode (Hinsch, 2013).
+It also includes the time when the basin rapidly filled with terrigenous components at 19-18 Ma (Grunert et al., 2013), leading to a shift in the paleo-drainage direction from eastward to northwestward (Kuhlemann and 80 Kempf, 2002).
+Subsequent uplift and erosion of the entire Molasse Basin at 10 to 5 Ma (Cederborn et al., 2011) was greater in the east (0.3-0.5 km) than the west (0.5-1.5 km, Baran et al., 2014).
+These first-order orogen-parallel variations in foreland basin fill and erosion may be related to the 85 degree of slab attachment, with full attachment in the central Alps lengthen le the flexural response of the foreland to slab loading, whereas plete slab detachment and delamination in the east after 25-20 Ma (Handy et al., 2015) favoured a very rapid decrease in basin depth (Genser et al., 2007).
+This period at 23 Ma coincided with the aforementioned onset of rapid exhumation in the Tauern Window (Fügenschuh et al., 1997) and eastward escape of the eastern Alps into the Pannonian Basin in the upper plate of the retreating Carpathians (Ratschbacher et al., 1991; Scharf et al., 2013).

-Finally, a rather vexing consequence of the calculations above is that the 25-10 Ma time window for slab detachment is younger than the 43-29 Ma age range of collision-related intrusives along the Periadriatic Fault (e.g., Müntener et al. 2021).
-We note that these calc-alkaline intrusives reach from the Western Alps to the eastern end of the Alps bordering the Pannonian Basin (Fig. 1).
-This lateral extent (7.5-16°E, Fig. 1) is much wider than the narrow corridor of slab attachment between 7-10°E in the Central Alps (Fig. 8), suggesting that detachment of slab segments along the Alpine chain may have had little, if anything, to do with Periadriatic magmatism.
-Thus, either our estimates of slab detachment times above are based on questionable assumptions and the time since detachment exceeded 25 Ma, or there was an older late Oligocene breakoff event involving an originally longer slab than presently imaged.
+Finally, a rather vexing consequence of the calculations above is that the 25-10 Ma time window for slab detachment is younger than the 43-29 Ma age range of collision-related intrusives along the Periadriatic Fault (e.g. Müntener et al., 2021).
+We note that these calc-alkaline intrusives reach from the western Alps to the eastern end of the Alps bordering the Pannonian Basin (Fig. 1).
+This lateral extent (7.5-16° E, Fig. 1) is much wider than the narrow corridor of slab attachment between 7-10° E in the central Alps (Fig. 8), suggesting that detachment of slab segments along the Alpine chain may have had little, if anything, to do with periadriatic magmatism.
+Thus, either our estimates of slab detachment times above are based on questionable assumptions and the time since detachment exceeded 25 Myr, or there was an older late Oligocene break-off event involving an originally longer slab than presently imaged.

-A further possibility is that the calc-alkaline magmatism with a lithospheric mantle component reflects deep-seated processes other than slab breakoff, e.g., volatile fluxing of the Alpine mantle wedge during the final stages of continental subduction (Müntener et al. 2021).
-This is in line with petrological-geochemical considerations that the temperature during melting was far lower than would be expected for slab breakoff or slab edge effects (Müntener et al. 2021).
+A further possibility is that the calc-alkaline magmatism with a lithospheric mantle component reflects deep-seated processes other than slab break-off, e.g. volatile fluxing of the Alpine mantle wedge during the final stages of continental subduction (Müntener et al., 2021).
+This is in line with petrological-geochemical considerations that the temperature during melting was far lower than would be expected for slab break-off or slab edge effects (Müntener et al., 2021).

-7. Conclusions
+7 Conclusions

 The images presented here resolve some long-standing debates while compelling us to reassess the role of plates and their structure in mountain building.
-Figure 11 is a graphic attempt to visualize the complex 3-D geometry of mantle structure in the area covered by AlpArray.
-This figure is a composite view of the Alps seen from the SE, i.e., from a vantage point above the Dinarides, with the Adriatic Plate removed to reveal the slabs.
+Figure 11 is a graphic attempt to visualize the complex 3D geometry of mantle structure in the area covered by AlpArray.
+This figure is a composite view of the Alps seen from the southeast, i.e. from a vantage point above the Dinarides, with the Adriatic Plate removed to reveal the slabs.
 The slabs and foreland structures were constructed from the interpreted outlines in the 19 profiles in Appendix A.